cdoublev/css/doc/README.md

 <summary><strong>Note:</strong> CSS Syntax does not prescribe when and how to construct CSSOM representations, which causes some confusion.</summary>
 <br>

-CSSOM and HTML use [*create a CSS style sheet*](https://drafts.csswg.org/cssom-1/#create-a-css-style-sheet) when processing an HTTP `Link` header, `HTMLLinkElement`, `HTMLStyleElement`, but when and how to initiate parsing its contents is left unspecified.
+CSSOM and HTML use [*create a CSS style sheet*](https://drafts.csswg.org/cssom-1/#create-a-css-style-sheet) when processing an HTTP `Link` header, `HTMLLinkElement`, `HTMLStyleElement`, but when and how to initiate parsing its contents is left undefined.

 While [*parse a stylesheet*](https://drafts.csswg.org/css-syntax-3/#parse-a-stylesheet) is defined as *the normal parser entry point for parsing stylesheets*, creates and returns *a new style sheet, with its location set to `location`* (and *location* linking to its [definition](https://drafts.csswg.org/cssom-1/#concept-css-style-sheet-location) as a *state item* of `CSSStyleSheet`), and that *must be interpreted as a CSS style sheet* assigned to `CSSImportRule.styleSheet` when [fetching an `@import`](https://drafts.csswg.org/css-cascade-4/#fetch-an-import), [*parse a CSS stylesheet*](https://drafts.csswg.org/css-syntax-3/#parse-a-css-stylesheet), which is not used by any specification, runs *parse a stylesheet* and returns a value whose type is not defined but could be considered an instance of `CSSStyleSheet`, as its name suggests, and as opposed to an internal representation that would be returned by *parse a stylesheet*.